The effect of ultra-violet photon pumping of H$_2$ in dust-deficient protoplanetary disks: Discussion

 Recent observations suggest that EUV, FUV, X-ray luminosities differ considerably even among the same spectral-type stars \citep{Gullbring:1998,Flaccomio:2003,France:2012,Vidotto:2014,France:2018}. \cite{Kunitomo:2021} consider the variation of the emissivity of the high-energy radiation together with stellar evolution.
 For example, for a central star with mass $M_*\geq1.5\Msun$, the X-ray luminosity decreases by a factor of $\sim 10^{4}$ at the age of $1$--$10\Myr$.
 To examine the impact of X-ray radiation, we perform an additional set of photoevaporation simulations with varying X-ray luminosities to $L_{\rm{X}}=2.51\times10^{29}\erg\second^{-1}$ and $L_{\rm{X}}=2.51\times10^{31}\erg\second^{-1}$, which are 0.1 and 10 times our fiducial value, $L_{\rm{X,f}}$, respectively.
 We keep the stellar mass to $M_*=1\Msun$ and the dust-to-gas mass ratio to $\mathcal{D}=10^{-2}, 10^{-6}$.

 The resulting mass-loss rates are listed in \tabref{tab:Xraydependence}.
-In the low X-ray cases, \ce{H2} pumping dominantly heats the gas throughout the neutral regions even at the outer radii $r\geq10\rg$.
-The temperature structure does not differ from the fiducial run.
-The disk mass-loss rate does not sensitively depend on $L_{\rm{X}}$, yielding only a factor of a few enhancement by orders-of-magnitude increase of $L_{\rm{X}}$.
-This insensitivity indicates that both \ce{H2} pumping and X-ray radiation contribute to the photoevaporation in the low $\mathcal{D}$ cases.
+In the low X-ray cases, the gas is heated by both \ce{H2} pumping and X-ray radiation.
+As the X-ray luminosity decreases, the gas temperature in the neutral region becomes lower by the factor of $\sim3$.
+This sensitivity indicates that the mass-loss rate is dependent on X-ray luminosity.